Home Research Publications Outreach and DEI CV

 Drawings of testes and sex chromosomes from fertile and sterily mice

 Genes involved in sperm development (spermatogenesis) tend to evolve rapidly, but some aspects of spermatogenesis are highly conserved and essential for fertility.
 These contrasting patterns may result from varying intensities of different selection pressures across the developmental process of spermatogenesis.
 Rapid spermatogenesis evolution may also have important consequences for sex chromosome evolution and male hybrid sterility, an important reproductive barrier between incipient species.
-During my Ph.D., I investigated the causes and consequences of rapid spermatogenesis evolution.
-This work is in collaboration with Erica Larson.
+My work investigates the causes and consequences of rapid spermatogenesis evolution (Kopania et al. 2022, MBE; Kopania et al. 2022, Genetics).